socioboard/Socioboard-5.0/README.md

 Step 3:Database access procedure:https://github.com/socioboard/Socioboard-Core-3.0/tree/master/src :

-Fig 3) Copy the sql file which is in text format from the above given path.
+Copy the sql file which is in text format from the above given path.
 ![](http://i.imgur.com/wsYh0we.png)

-Fig 4) Copy it in text file and store in your local drive.
+Copy it in text file and store in your local drive.

 ![](http://i.imgur.com/DDHGqzD.png)

 Step 4:Provide proper setup value for HeidiSQL and open it.

-Fig 5)

 ![](http://i.imgur.com/us9QNGn.png)

-Fig 6) HeidiSql window
+HeidiSql window

 ![](http://i.imgur.com/l5K57Ds.png)

 Step 5: Right click on query section  and select Load SQL file.

-Fig 7)
 ![](http://i.imgur.com/rbFLead.png)

 Step 6:Select the SQL text file which you have saved and click on open button.

-Fig 8)
 ![](http://i.imgur.com/cR3Lle0.png)

 Its all Done : Now you can use your database :

-Fig 9)

 ![](http://i.imgur.com/PX14MUT.png)

 Step 7: Build Instructions: Once you load the project in visual studio, you can see a solution project with the following structure.

-Fig 10)

 ![](http://i.imgur.com/IIXh8ms.png)

 Step 8: Right click on the socioboard project and select the properties .

-Fig 11)

 ![](http://i.imgur.com/jAYtz4r.png)